BoltzExchange/boltz-client/docs/grpc.md

 #### CreateChannel

-Create a new swap from onchain to a new lightning channel.
+**Deprecated.** Create a new swap from onchain to a new lightning channel.
 The daemon will only accept the invoice payment if the HTLCs is coming trough a new channel channel opened by Boltz.

 | Request | Response |
 | ------- | -------- |